tmux-python/tmuxp/doc/about_tmux.rst

    |        |        |
    +--------+--------+

-You can create and remove as many terminal as you want.
+tmux supports as manys terminals as you want.

 It allows multiple layouts to view the apps
 -------------------------------------------